pointnetwork/pointnetwork/README.md

 If you want to deploy a single example site then you can do the following:

-* Enter the website owner container like this: `docker exec -it pointnetowk_website_owner /bin/bash`,
+* Enter the website owner container like this: `docker exec -it pointnetwork_website_owner /bin/bash`,
 * Now inside the container terminal: `cd /app/example/store.z`.
 * Run the deploy command: `./point deploy ./example/store.z --datadir $DATADIR -v --contracts`